Plowing through winter: How mild weather is impacting PennDOT, private plow drivers

 There has been no major snowstorm this winter, saving PennDOT money, but leaving private plow drivers penniless.

-“This time, in a normal season, we’d see a lot less salt than we do right here,” said PennDOT spokesperson, Mike Crochunis.
+“This time, in a normal season, we’d see a lot less salt than we do right here,” PennDOT spokesperson Mike Crochunis said.

 Despite the sodium summits, the lack of white has let PennDOT stack the green.